 There are 2 available kinds of policies for anyone who takes an interest.
-They are ALL IN’s and BARE WALLS.
+They are ALL IN and BARE WALLS.

-For you to have insurance and some self-protection, it is critical for you to understand what vital parts of your property (apartments or condo) are, and of course, it is important that you know that the building is part of a master association policy.
-IS the building inured the walls only or does the inclusion of the fixtures that were part of the initial building layout?
+To have insurance and some self-protection, you must understand what vital parts of your property (apartments or condos) are.
+Of course, you must know that the building is part of a master association policy.
+IS the building inured the walls only, or does the inclusion of the fixtures that were part of the initial building layout?

 ALL IN Insurance

-The insurance will cover the original state of the building, from walls, ceilings, floor, and all other fixtures that came along and were originally built.
+The insurance will cover the original state of the building, from walls, ceilings, floor, and all other fixtures that came along and were initially built.

-As an owner of a condominium, you need to make sure you insure any addition and alteration you made against the initial structure.
-Such as a new floor or any additional fixtures like cabinets, bathrooms, or plumbing items.
-Policies can cover the alteration from a previous owner, but you must understand that, so u can be made aware of it.
-Some lucky condo owners were able to find newly renovated apartments or condos and you can just assume that’s covered by the Master Policy, but it is always better to ask and check.
+As a condominium owner, you must ensure you insure any addition and alteration you made against the initial structure, such as a new floor or additional fixtures like cabinets, bathrooms, or plumbing items.
+Policies can cover the alteration from a previous owner, but you must understand that, so you can be made aware of it.
+Some lucky condo owners were able to find newly renovated apartments or condos and you can assume the Master Policy covers that, but it is always better to ask and check.

 BARE WALLS Insurance

-Literally, as the name says, it includes only bare walls, ceilings, and floors.
+As the name says, it includes only bare walls, ceilings, and floors.
 It will not include any fixtures like bathrooms and/or kitchen counters.
-You will have to insure them separately as a part of your personal insurance policy.
+You must insure them separately as a part of your personal insurance policy.

 Helping you Make a Sound Decision.

-It is of course critical to read through the condo or association rules or your coop lease of proprietary.
-You need to ask for the Master Policy to make sure you know how much insurance you require if there is any alteration or addition that you are planning to take.
+It is critical to read through the condo or association rules or your coop lease of proprietary.
+You need to ask for the Master Policy to make sure you know how much insurance you require if there is any alteration or addition you plan to take.

-Once you know what the parts covered by the HOA are, you can contact us or any of your insurance brokers to help you find a suitable policy for you and your plans.
+Once you know the parts covered by the HOA, you can contact us or any of your insurance brokers to help you find a suitable policy for you and your plans.

 Loss Assessment is NOT a Special Assessment

 For example, there was an earthquake and your building is damaged.
 The building owners can or may impose a special assessment on all the owners of units to share in repairs and cover the cost of damage.
-Thinking you have a loss assessment that might cover this for you, is totally wrong.
-Check if your personal condo policy includes earthquake insurance, if you don’t have that, then your policy will not cover your portion of the share.
+Thinking you have a loss assessment that might cover this for you is wrong.
+Check if your personal condo policy includes earthquake insurance.
+If you don’t have that, then your policy will not cover your portion of the share.